nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 with names that contain the full `Tom` but will not find patients with names such as `Tommy`.

+### Finding patients by illness: `find-illness`

+This command finds patients with illnesses that contain any of the keywords that you specified.

+:clipboard: **Format**: `find-illness ILLNESS`

+:paperclip: **Example**: `find-illness alex david`

+This example command will find all patients with illnesses that contain either `fever` or `flu`.

+:pencil2: **Notes:**

+- The search is *case-insensitive*, meaning that finding illnesses with the keyword `fever` will return the same results as the keyword `Fever`.

+- Only patients with names matching the *full words* of the keywords will be displayed, meaning that `flu` will find patients with illnesses that contain the full `flu` but will not find patients with illnesses such as `influenza`.

 ## Appointment Commands

 ### Scheduling a new appointment: `schedule`